-In this report, we introduce KDPS, a novel tool and algorithm to address the challenges of phenotype-aware kinship decoupling in genetic and epidemiological research.
-KDPS substantially improves the utility and precision of existing methods by accounting for phenotype data in subject selection.
-This approach not only enhances the relevance of selected individuals by aligning them with specific phenotypes of interest but also extends its utility across a spectrum of analytical and practical research scenarios.
-The utility of KDPS is apparent in scenarios in which analysis method cannot accommodate relatedness and when statistical power by maximizing disease sample count is needed.
-In scenarios where multiple phenotypes are under consideration, users can generate a combined score, which facilitate prioritization based on a combination of traits (e.g., sex and body height), offering tailored selection schema for complex design and analytical challenges.
+In this report, we introduce KDPS, a novel tool and algorithm to address the lack of phenotype-aware kinship decoupling tools in genetic and epidemiological investigations.
+KDPS substantially improves over existing phenotype naïve selection methods by allowing incorporation of phenotypic information in subject selection.
+KDPS can be extended to allow complex and tailored sample selections via the use of composite trait scores (combination of traits and/or exposures of interest).
+KDPS has maximum utility in scenarios when the analytical method cannot accommodate relatedness and maximizing trait sample count is crucial to achieving the necessary statistical power.

-Strengths of KDPS including efficiently of algorithm to process biobank-scale studies within a practical timeframe.
-KDPS can accommodate a broad set of phenotypes for prioritization, including numeric (binary, ordinal and quantitative measures) and categorical phenotype definitions.
-Simulation and real-world applied analyses illuminate KDPS's computational efficiency and its capacity to substantially conserve subjects with desired traits, presenting a notable advancement over preceding methodologies.
-This efficiency is vital for enabling researchers to undertake kinship decoupling tasks.
+Strengths of KDPS include efficiently of algorithm to process biobank-scale studies within a practical timeframe.
+KDPS accommodates a broad set of phenotypes for prioritization, including numeric (binary, ordinal and quantitative measures) and categorical phenotype definitions.
+Simulation and real-world applied analyses illustrate KDPS's computational efficiency and its capacity to substantially conserve subjects with traits.

 There are important considerations and limitations of KDPS.
-One potential challenge arises when dealing with datasets substantially larger than UK Biobank (~500K subjects) and/or extensive and complex relatedness.
-The increase sample size, amount and complexity of relatedness may result in significantly extended processing times.
-Since phenotype and unrelated selection are typically only performed once per study, this may not represent a significant barrier to use.
-Moreover, future improvements with novel algorithms or reimplementing KDPS in a lower-level programming language, such as C++, which could offer enhanced performance efficiencies.
-Furthermore, KDPS, similar to other subject selection methodologies, is susceptible to introduction of collider bias (Tönnies, Kahl and Kuss 2022).
-Collider bias occurs when the selection of subjects based on certain criteria inadvertently skews the analysis, potentially leading to misleading associations between study variables.
-This bias is a critical consideration in genetic and epidemiological studies, where the integrity of findings is paramount.
-To mitigate the impact of collider bias, researchers are advised to employ strategies such as conducting sensitivity analyses, e.g., performing analyses in randomly selected subjects in parallel with KDPS-selected cohorts.
+One potential challenge arises when dealing with datasets substantially more extensive and/or complex relatedness than UK Biobank (>100K related pairs), such as national biobanks and studies leveraging medical systems (e.g., AllofUS, UCLA ATLAS, BioVU, etc.).
+Computation times may significantly increase with sample size, amount and complexity of relatedness, this may not represent a major burden as sample selection is typically performed only once per study.
+Moreover, future improvements such as reimplementing KDPS in a lower-level programming languages or novel algorithms, may improve performance.
+Finally, users are cautioned that subject selection may to introduction of collider bias (Tönnies, Kahl and Kuss 2022).
+In brief, collider bias occurs when the selection of subjects is based on criteria that is associated with both the exposure and outcome of interest, potentially leading to spurious or artificial association between the exposure and outcome variables.
+Mitigation of collider bias should optimally be done at the design stage.
+Researchers are also advised to consider strategies such as conducting sensitivity analyses to check of collider bias, e.g., repeating analyses in randomly selected subjects and compare to phenotype-selected results.

 In conclusion, KDPS is a fast, computationally efficient, and powerful tool for phenotype-aware kinship decoupling, offering substantial improvements in both the inclusion of relevant subjects and computational efficiency.
 The integration of KDPS paves the way for phenotype-informed selection of unrelated subjects, offering broad applicability in genetics and epidemiology research.